-This is probably not a scoop, the Covid-19 period was not the most appreciated by the event industry.
-In France, from March to October, the industry's accumulated losses amounted to more than 15 billion euros, so what can you do when you're an event start-up and overnight events cancel each other out and visibility is lacking?
+This is probably not a scoop, Covid-19 has had a negative impact on the event industry.
+In France, from March to October, the industry's accumulated losses were estimated to more than 15 billion euros, so what can you do when you're an event start-up and overnight events cancel each other out and lack visibility?

-Startup culture as the best ally to weather the storm
+Start-up culture is the best ally to weather the storm

-The transformation of a difficulty into a business opportunity is a common marker of the startup culture.
+The transformation of difficulty into a business opportunity is the common denominator of the start-up culture.

-Just like in the good old days when the Digitevent project had to hatch, it was necessary to find and adapt its business model to a transformed market, design new offers, deliver functionalities in record time, and find new partners.
+Just like the good old days when the Digitevent project had to hatch, it was necessary to find and adapt its business model to a market, in constant evolution, design new offers, deliver functionalities in record time, and find new partners.

 The youth and mindset of the teams within the team and more globally, in the startup ecosystem, is also a key success factor.
-The flexibility of the employees in the face of hazards and their mastery of digital technology are assets in the event of sudden configuration changes (teleworking, new organizational processes, etc.).
+The flexibility of employees in the face of hazards and their mastery of digital technology are assets in the event of sudden configuration changes (teleworking, new organizational processes, etc.).

 React quickly while taking the time to think about it

 Lucien Derhy, co-founder of Digitevent, looks back on the last few months...

-"As early as the end of February, we anticipated cancellations and organized ourselves to limit the impact of a crisis whose duration we were not quite able to quantify.
-So we froze recruitment (excluding developers), organized teleworking, reassured the teams, adjusted working rhythms, and took the decision to accelerate technological investments by looking to the future.
+"As early as the end of February, we anticipated cancellations and organized ourselves to limit the impact of a crisis whose duration we were not quite able to identify.
+So we froze recruitment (excluding developers), organized working from home, reassured the teams, adjusted working rhythms, and took the decision to accelerate technological investments by looking to the future.

 The new strategic axes

-The challenge was to respond to the new issues of a market in search of new references and to help the organizers in the operational implementation of innovative solutions: "We had to propose end-to-end alternatives for all types of events: seminars, virtual conferences, professional meetings with B2B video meetings...".
+The challenge was to respond to the new issues of a market in the hunt of new references and to help the organizers in the operational implementation of innovative solutions: "We had to propose end-to-end alternatives for all types of events: seminars, virtual conferences, professional meetings with B2B video meetings...".

 It is around these issues that the ecosystem has been structured since the spring of 2020.